VsFoxaDevs/VsFoxa/README.md

 Engine originally used on [Mind Games Mod](https://gamebanana.com/mods/301107), intended to be a fix for the vanilla version's many issues while keeping the casual play aspect of it.
 Also aiming to be an easier alternative to newbie coders.

 ## Installation:
-You must have [Haxe](https://haxe.org/download/), installed in order to move on to these next steps
+You must have [Haxe 4.2.5](https://haxe.org/download/), installed in order to move on to these next steps.

 ------------------

-Go into your `setup` folder located in the root directory of the source code, and execute the respective script for your operating system
+Go into your `setup` folder located in the root directory of the source code, and execute the respective script for your operating system.

 `setup-unix.sh` was designed for Linux and Mac, `setup-windows.bat` was designed for (duh) Windows

-for Windows users, double click the `setup-windows.bat` file, and wait until the process of installing the libraries is finished
+For Windows users, double click the `setup-windows.bat` file, and wait until the process of installing the libraries is finished.

 ------------------

-for Linux and Mac users, often double clicking on `setup-unix.sh` is the solution, but if not, open up a terminal on the script's folder location, and execute the following command:
+For Linux and Mac users, often double clicking on `setup-unix.sh` is the solution, but if not, open up a terminal on the script's folder location, and execute the following command:

 `sh setup-unix.sh`

 ------------------

-once finished, you should be ready to compile, you can open a terminal in the source code folder, and then type `lime test <target>`
+Once finished, you should be ready to compile, you can open a terminal in the source code folder, and then type `lime test <target>`.

-with `<target>` being either `windows`, `mac` or `linux`
+With `<target>` being either `windows`, `mac` or `linux`.

 If the compiler gives an error saying that hxCodec cannot be found read this issue to fix it: ShadowMario/FNF-PsychEngine#12770

-If you want to just play the mod and not compile, just use the action builds (either through just Github's Actions tab, which requires a Github account, or use nightly.link) (use flixel 5.3.2 btw, actions don't work rn)
+If you want to just play the mod and not compile, just use the action builds (either through just Github's Actions tab, which requires a Github account, or use nightly.link).
+For Linux users though, fuck you, use Wine to play the mod, suckers!!!!!

 ## Customization:

-if you wish to disable things like *Lua Scripts* or *Video Cutscenes*, you can read over to `Project.xml`
+if you wish to disable things like *Lua & Haxe Scripts* or *Video Cutscenes*, you can read over to `Project.xml`

-inside `Project.xml`, you will find several variables to customize Psych Engine to your liking
+inside `Project.xml`, you will find several variables to customize Vs. Foxa to your liking

 to start you off, disabling Videos should be simple, simply Delete the line `"VIDEOS_ALLOWED"` or comment it out by wrapping the line in XML-like comments, like this `<!-- YOUR_LINE_HERE -->`

-same goes for *Lua Scripts*, comment out or delete the line with `LUA_ALLOWED`, this and other customization options are all available within the `Project.xml` file
+same goes for *Lua & Haxe Scripts*, comment out or delete the line with `LUA_ALLOWED` and `HSCRIPT_ALLOWED`, this and other customization options are all available within the `Project.xml` file

 ## Credits:
 * Shadow Mario - Programmer